St Mary the Virgin Church, Kelvedon

 St Mary the Virgin Church is the Church of England parish church for Kelvedon in Essex.
-It is located at the south-west end of the village.
+It stands at the south-west end of the village.

 History

 The north-west corner of the nave was probably built early in the 12th century and consists of flint-rubble.
 A north aisle and arcade were added around 1230, followed by a south aisle (also with an arcade) around 1250.
 The chancel was extended around 1360 and a clerestory added in the 15th century.
 The north chapel and vestry date to early in the 16th century, whilst in the 19th century a south chapel was built and the south porch almost entirely rebuilt.
-It was Grade I listed in 1967.
+The building was Grade I listed in 1967.